backend-development/backend-development-textbook/source/rails_authentication.md

 ```

 The password will be encrypted, and only the encrypted version
-will be stored in the database, in attribut `password_digest`.
+will be stored in the database, in attribute `password_digest`.

 It will add the `authenticate` method to your User model: